ColinShaw/books-functional-programming/README.md

-# Functional Programming Books
+# Functional Programming Resources

-This is a curated list of books that I have found useful regarding deep learning.
+This is a curated list of resources that I have found useful regarding functional programming.
 Only books that add significant value to understanding the topic are listed.
+There are also some online resources and articles.